pigozzif/PromptEvolution/Sentence-VAE/README.md

 # Sentence Variational Autoencoder

 PyTorch re-implementation of [_Generating Sentences from a Continuous Space_](https://arxiv.org/abs/1511.06349) by Bowman et al. 2015.
-Note: This implementation does not support LSTM's at the moment, but RNN's and GRU's._
+Note: This implementation does not support LSTM's at the moment, but RNN's and GRU's.
+Forked from https://github.com/timbmg/Sentence-VAE/tree/master
 ## Results
 ### Performance
 Training was stopped after 4 epochs.
 The true ELBO was optimized for approximately 1 epoch (as can bee see in the graph above).
 Results are averaged over entire split.